-- 1. To receive and consider the audited accounts of the Company for the year ended 31 December 2022 together with the directors' report and the auditor's report. - 2.
-That Osman Abdullah, who retires by rotation, be re-elected as a director of the Company. - 3.
-That Terry Connolly, who retires having been originally elected as a non-executive director more than nine years ago, be re-elected as a director of the Company. - 4.
-That John Wakefield, having been appointed as a director since the last Annual General Meeting be elected as a director. - 5.
-To re-appoint BDO LLP as auditor to hold office from the conclusion of the meeting until the conclusion of the next general meeting at which the accounts are laid before the Company. - 6.
+- 1. To receive and consider the audited accounts of the Company for the year ended 31 December 2023 together with the directors' report and the auditor's report. - 2.
+That Paul Negus, who retires by rotation, be re-elected as a director of the Company. - 3.
+That Geraint Davies, having been appointed as a director since the last Annual General Meeting be elected as a director. - 4.
+To re-appoint BDO LLP as auditor to hold office from the conclusion of the meeting until the conclusion of the next general meeting at which the accounts are laid before the Company. - 5.
 Subject to resolution 4 being approved, to authorise the directors to fix the auditor's remuneration.